 Journey to Bangladesh

 Bangladesh – who goes to Bangladesh except relief workers and Peace Corps Volunteers?
-Actually, Peace Corps suspended their program in 2006.
+Actually, the Peace Corps suspended its program in 2006.
 Fearing the possibility of volunteers being targeted by Islamic extremists, they brought them all home.
 Yet, we are headed there to spend almost two weeks working with the Asian Women’s University in Chittagong.
-The University, partially funded by the Gates Foundation, is a ray of hope in an otherwise, hopeless country.
-They find promising Asian women from such desperate places as Afghanistan, India, Vietnam, and Bhutan and send them to Chittagong for four years of college.
+The University, partially funded by the Gates Foundation, is a ray of hope in an otherwise desperate country.
+They find promising Asian women from countries such as Afghanistan, India, Vietnam, and Bhutan and send them to Chittagong for 4 years of college.

 Once part of India, what is now Pakistan and Bangladesh became one country after WWII, separated geographically by India.
-East Pakistan broke from West Pakistan in the 70’s over cultural and language differences to become Bangladesh.
+East Pakistan broke away from West Pakistan in the 70’s over cultural and language differences, becoming Bangladesh.
 West Pakistan became Pakistan.
-Bangladesh today is one of the most densely populated countries on earth.
-According to National Geographic, the 164 million plus people are mathematically incapable of being truly alone given its physical size.
-While we have been cautioned by our hosts about this unfathomable population density, I doubt we are prepared for what we are about to drop in to.
+Today, Bangladesh is one of the 8th most populated country in the world and among the most densely populated.
+According to National Geographic, the 164 million-plus people are mathematically incapable of being truly alone, given the country’s size.
+While we have been cautioned by our hosts about this unfathomable population density, I doubt we are prepared for what we are about to drop into.

 Like this?
 Please share!